 Due to the seasonal nature of the Company's businesses, cash provided by operating activities is generally strongest during the second and third fiscal quarters when customers pay for natural gas, LPG, electricity and other energy products and services consumed during the peak heating season months.
 Conversely, cash from operating activities is generally at its lowest levels during the first and fourth fiscal quarters when the Company's investment in working capital, principally inventories and accounts receivable, is generally greatest.
 AmeriGas Propane and UGI Utilities primarily use their credit facilities to satisfy their seasonal operating cash flow needs.
-Energy Services has historically used its Receivables Facility to satisfy much of its seasonal operating cash flow needs.
-Energy Services also has a \$240 million credit facility, which it can use for general corporate purposes.
-Flaga principally uses borrowings under its credit agreements to satisfy its operating cash flow needs.
-During Fiscal 2016, Fiscal 2015 and Fiscal 2014, UGI France generally funded its operating cash flow needs without using its revolving credit facilities and AvantiGas has funded its operating cash flow needs from cash on hand.
-Borrowings under the credit facilities and the Energy Services Receivables Facility are classified as short-term debt on the Consolidated Balance Sheets.
+Energy Services, LLC has historically used its Receivables Facility to satisfy much of its seasonal operating cash flow needs.
+Energy Services, LLC also has a \$240 million credit facility, which it can use for general corporate purposes.
+UGI International principally uses borrowings under credit agreements and cash on hand to satisfy its operating cash flow needs.
+Borrowings under the credit facilities and the Energy Services, LLC's Receivables Facility are classified as "Short-term borrowings" on the Consolidated Balance Sheets.
 See Note 5 to Consolidated Financial Statements for further information on the Company's short-term credit facilities.